-The weather is still pretty unpredictable, though, so you might have to get used to spending some time indoors.
+The weather is still pretty unpredictable, so you might have to get used to spending some time indoors.
 On average, the temperature in May is 28°C (night: 24°C).
 And with all that rain, nature flourishes, with flowers beginning to bloom across the island.

 Weather in Zanzibar in June

-If you do want to spend time chilling on a slice of sun, sea, and sand, head to the northern end for calmer seas.
+If you want to spend time chilling on a slice of sun, sea, and sand, head to the northern end for calmer seas.
 June is the start of the incredible event that is sea turtles hatching – especially on Juani Island.

 Weather in Zanzibar in July